Honors Program

 Honors Pathways

-Application and Admission
+Admission

-Incoming and current students are welcome to apply; the application link is at the Honors Program website.
-Honors-ready students are curious and motivated, have strong academic records, and submit excellent Honors application materials.
+Incoming and current students are welcome to begin the application process at the Honors Program website.
+Honors-ready students are curious and motivated, have strong academic records, and submit high-quality Honors application materials.
 Applicants must have at least three more semesters to complete at RU.
-Honors courses are offered at the Chicago campus only.

-Honors Continuous (Course) Enrollment Curriculum Requirement
+Honors Continuous Enrollment Curriculum Requirement

 Bachelor of Musical Arts and Honors Finance students must also meet their programs' requirements, which can be found at their respective catalog pages.

-*Students are permitted to utilize a limited number of contracts for credit (see below) after successfully completing their first Honors seminar.
+*Members are permitted to utilize a limited number of contracts for credit (see below) after successfully completing their first Honors seminar.

 **Students in the Honors Finance Track are exempt from the HON 398 thesis requirement.